newaetech/CW305-Arm-DesignStart/README.md

    `xil_assert.h` having "*last line of file ends without a newline*";
    consider fixing this to have a clean build.

+3. Note that `make_hex_a7.bat` is automatically run post-build, and any errors in that script will *not* be captured in the final tally of errors and warnings, so look at the build output carefully to make sure that it did in fact run cleanly.

 # Update FPGA bitfile
-Run the `make_prog_files.bat` script to stitch the Cortex program data into the FPGA bitfile that we generated previously.
-This is orders of magnitude faster than re-generating a bitfile from scratch.
+In `v:/hardware/CW305_DesignStart`, run the `make_prog_files.bat` script to stitch the Cortex program data into the FPGA bitfile that we generated previously.
+This should take less than a minute -- orders of magnitude faster than re-generating a bitfile from scratch!

 **Caution!** This can silently fail if the MMI file has not been updated.
 There will be no indication of any errors, other than an unresponsive target